 What is functional constipation?

 Constipation (difficulty in emptying the bowels) is the most common complaint of the digestive system.
+There are different types of constipation.
 Functional constipation is a type of chronic constipation that needs to be diagnosed by a healthcare provider following a set of diagnostic criteria.
 If you are taking medication for functional constipation, contact MotherToBaby to discuss your specific medications.

 I have functional constipation.
 Can it make it harder for me to become pregnant?